 Driven to make a difference in the lives of others, Ms. Sha has been involved with a number of charitable endeavors as well.
 She is active with the ONE Foundation, where she provides clothing and food for children who have lost their parents.
 The organization also helps to provide care to the elderly and financial support to poorer populations.
-Through her Beijing-based production company, she runs yearly charitable efforts as well to provide school supplies to schools and orphanages in Beijing.
+She also ran yearly charitable efforts to provide school supplies to schools and orphanages in Tibet as well.

-Having always enjoyed art and writing, Ms. Sha was greatly inspired by her father, a literature professor at a local college, and mother, a doctor, to find a career where she could use her skills to impact the lives of others.
-She first pursued an education at an undergraduate college in Beijing, where she earned a Bachelor of Arts in 1992.
-Traveling to Germany to continue her studies, she earned a degree in film and theater in 1994 before returning to China to begin her career.
+Having always enjoyed art and writing, Ms. Sha was greatly inspired by her father, a literature professor at a local school, and her mother, a doctor, to find a career where she could use her skills to impact the lives of others.
+She first pursued an education at an undergraduate university in Harbin, where she earned a Bachelor of Literature in 1986.
+Traveling to Germany to continue her studies in 1993, she studied film and theater before returning to China to begin her career.

-For her excellence, Ms. Sha has been presented with a number of honors and accolades over the course of her career, including the China Radio & TV Award and the Jules Verne International Media Gold Award.
-Impressively, she is the seven-time recipient of the Golden Award and Silver Award prizes of the Hamburg International Film Festival in Germany.
-Above these accolades, Ms. Sha considers the highlight of her career to be the impact her work has had on the lives of others and she points to her documentary on human trafficking as a key example of this.
+For her excellence, Ms. Sha has been presented with a number of honors and accolades over the course of her career, including the Gold Award of the China Radio & TV Awards and the Jules Verne International Media Gold Award for her and her team’s works.
+Impressively, she and her team have received seven Golden Award and Silver Award prizes of World Media Festival of Hamburg in Germany.
+Above these accolades, Ms. Sha considers the highlight of her career to be the proactive impact her work has had on the lives of others, and she points to her documentary on human trafficking as a key example of this.

-Ms. Sha hopes be remembered for her works, which she has used to deliver love to people around the world.
-To women looking to make a name for themselves in the field she would advise them of three things.
-First, respect your gender, but don’t let others try to limit you because of it.
-Second, be ready for difficulties in the form of both the hard work that is needed to excel and people who will try to block your path.
+Ms. Sha hopes to be remembered for her works, which she has used to deliver love to people around the world.
+To women looking to make a name for themselves in the field, she would advise them of three things.
+First, respect and be proud of your gender, and don’t limit yourself because of it.
+Second, be ready for challenges in your work and smile at them.
 Lastly, follow your heart and passion and don’t let other people decide what you can and cannot do.
-More information about Ms. Sha and her work can be found at www.margaretsha.com.
+More information about Ms. Sha and her work can be found at www.margaretsha.com and www.hollywoodiwaa.org.